dougbtv/dougbtv.github.io/_posts/2017-05-12-kubernetes-from-source.markdown

 So let's see how a rpm install looks after all, we'll use that as our basis for installing and configuring kube.

-Usually in kube-centos-ansible, I install these rpms
+Usually in kube-ansible, I install these rpms

 ```
 - kubelet